AdemDenizPiskin/PhysicsSimulation/README.md

 # PhysicsSimulation
-A group of python programs that simulate some physical phenomenon's such as gravitaty, springs and random particle movements.
+A group of python programs that simulate some physical phenomenon's such as gravity, springs and elastic collisions.
 I wrote those programs in my free time and they may not be very accurate or well optimized.
 Most simulations containt plots and animations.
 Below is a brief description of each program:

 ### Sim.py